Ready for an unforgettable dolphin and whale watching experience in Australia?

 Whale watching season in Australia varies by region, but the peak generally falls between May and November, when thousands of humpback and southern right whales migrate along the coast.
 Early morning and late afternoon tours often provide the most active sightings.

-Source aurore murguet from Pexels
+Source Pexels

 What is the best time of year for dolphin watching in Australia?